VBNation/Sayori-Bot-Discord/README.md

 pip install -r requirements.txt
 ```

-To utilzie the voice response, install ffmpeg.
+To utilize the voice response, install ffmpeg.
 Edit your PATH environment variable if needed.

 ## Setting up the bot